 New Zealand is a breathtakingly beautiful country.
 With the mountains, ocean and filming locations for Narnia, Lord of the Rings, Alien: Covenant, and Hunt for the Wilderpeople, there is much to see and do.
 As a student there will be opportunities for weekend activities such as: surfing, rock climbing, caving, hiking, camping, and mountain biking.
 If students desire to tour New Zealand and do additional activities, they are welcome to do so before or after DTS.

-There are four exciting weekend trips included in the activity fee to beautiful and adventurous places around the South Island.
+There are four exciting weekend trips were the students will see and experience the beautiful and adventurous places around the South Island!

 Yes, YWAM Oxford schools are fully accredited through the University of the Nations in Kona, Hawaii.
 Students graduating DTS will receive 20-24 credits.
-Students completing Second Level schools will receive one credit per week.
-These credits can be used toward a degree at the U of N or transferred to other universities around the world (check with specific institutions for credit transfer requirements).
+These credits can be used toward a degree at the U of N or transferred to other universities around the world, make sure to check with specific institutions for credit transfer requirements.

 Yes, our base has a great library containing a wide range of titles that can be used for book reports, personal study or other reading.